empathyco/academy-batches/Path/batch_winter2023/blog/back.md

 **Key learning points**
 1. Introduction to aggregations

-This week we haven been learning more about aggregations in ElasticSearch and we continue doing the search endpoints.
+This week we have been learning more about aggregations in ElasticSearch and we continue doing the search endpoints.

 - #### [AGGREGATIONS](https://github.com/juanma6245/search-academy-project) by [Juan Manuel Manga](https://github.com/juanma6245)
 - #### [AGGREGATIONS](https://github.com/Warkos99/EmpathyAcademy) by [Marcos Arce](https://github.com/Warkos99)